Your back hurts by 4pm.

-Eight hours at a desk doesn't undo with five minutes of stretching.
-Our beginner-friendly classes are built for people whose backs are wrecked by 4pm, not for people who already look good in yoga pants.
+Eight hours at a desk won't undo with five minutes of stretching.
+Our beginner-friendly classes are built for backs that are wrecked by the end of the workday, not for people who already look good in yoga pants.

 SEE BACK-FRIENDLY CLASSES →